Congo boycotts pledging conference, says crisis exaggerated

-Spokesman Jens Laerke with the U.N.’s Office of the Coordination for Humanitarian Affairs says it is “unfortunate” that President Joseph Kabila’s government “did not want to participate.”

-Congo’s government has objected to the pledging conference, saying it hurts the country’s image and calling the crisis exaggerated.
-Its officials have downplayed the extent of the widespread hunger and displacement there.
+GENEVA (AP) — Congo on Friday took the extraordinary step of boycotting an international conference aimed at raising hundreds of millions of dollars to help its people, saying the Central African country’s humanitarian crisis has been exaggerated.

+The rare and possibly unprecedented snub of the U.N.-led pledging conference by President Joseph Kabila’s government — which one U.N. official called “unfortunate” — comes amid differing views about the needs of a sprawling country where millions are displaced and hungry amid a brewing political crisis.

-Friday’s conference aims to raise funds toward a $1.7 billion U.N. appeal this year to help 10.5 million people in Congo.
+The conference aims to raise funds toward a $1.7 billion U.N. appeal this year to help 10.5 million people in Congo.
 The U.N. says $209 million has come in toward that goal so far this year.

+Many speakers on Friday didn’t address the elephant in the room: Congo’s absence.

 Most Read Nation & World Stories